Dying Matters Awareness Week

 So what are we doing at Macmillan to change things?

-Social Finance are experts in social investment and work to find new and innovative ways to improve services that support people at the end of their lives.
-This partnership has led to the development of the Macmillan End of Life Care Fund.
-Macmillan provides up-front funding for services and is repayable if mutually agreed outcomes are met.
+Our partnership with non-profit organisation, Social Finance, led to the development of a Macmillan End of Life Care Fund.
+Through this fund, Macmillan provided up-front funding for services and ongoing subject matter expertise to partners across the UK.
+The investment is repayable by local health systems if mutually agreed outcomes are met.
 The aims of the fund are to ensure:

 - People are approaching end of life are identified early and have access to high-quality end of life care services